 1. Consider a proactive (but neutral) communication from leadership.

 When major events occur outside of work, employees often want to hear from their leaders to provide assurance, a sense of stability, or even just address the “elephant in the room.”
-Thus, it may be helpful for a senior leader to proactively acknowledge the heightened energy and emotions that often surround a national election, while reiterating the importance of voting.
+Thus, it may be helpful for a senior leader to proactively acknowledge the heightened energy and emotions that often surround a national election, while keeping the message inclusive to all by focusing on the importance of voting in general.
 As such, many organizations have considered offering employees the day off on election day as a way to recognize and celebrate their civic duty.